wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

 ## Final Thoughts

-You now know how to easily add video conferencing to a web app using Vonage’s video API and Flask.
+You now know how to quickly add video conferencing to a web app using Vonage’s Video API and Flask.
 There is some extra code in the project on the front-end I didn’t cover, which overlays your name onto the video.
-You can read this article to learn more about how that works here.
+You can [learn more about how that works in this article]().

 [Let us know on Twitter](https://twitter.com/VonageDev) what projects you build using the Vonage Video API!